nik-kad/portfolio/1_career&interests_extraction (NLP, Python)/readme.md

 <a name="1">1. *Text categorization* - I have a predefined categories list and I need to determine which categories from this list the text belong to.
 One text can belong to many categories, so it's a kind of multiclassification task.
 The set of texts for this task contains information about interests of clients, but not only.
 </a>
 <a name="2">2. *Information extraction* - I have a column with the texts relative to career information.
 My task is to extract words that means professions from this texts.
 I can divide this task on two:
+</a>

 * words labeling
 * words extraction according to that label
-</a>

 Besides, using the results obtained I need to build the model which will detect the objects of two tasks listed above.

-I write the [module](./nk_nlp1_5.py) `nk_nlp1_5` in Python to make NLP-processing of texts more comfortable and automatic and, also, to implement some ideas of this processing.
+I write the [module](./nk_nlp1_5.py) `nk_nlp1_5` in Python to make NLP-processing of texts more comfortable and automatic and to implement some ideas of this processing.

 This module contains two classes: <img src="./pictures/NLP-Technology-768x432.png" width=150 align="right">

-`TextPreprocessing` - this class has several methods which helps to process texts using such operations like: regular expressions, deduplication, mapping, quoting and NLP-methods based on semantic similarity, finding part-of-speech and sentence dependences, named entity recognition and allows applying these methods to the collection of texts directly
+`TextPreprocessing` - this class has the several methods which helps to process texts using such operations like: regular expressions, deduplication, mapping, quoting and NLP-methods based on semantic similarity, finding part-of-speech and sentence dependences, named entity recognition, and allows applying these methods to the collection of texts directly.

 `Categorizator` - the class whose methods can identify dependencies between a sets of texts.
-It supports several approaches to the similarity calculation which can be specified by the special parameters.
+It supports the several approaches to the similarity calculation which can be specified by the special parameters.
 In addition to the similarity the methods allows you to calculate quoting - how often this word or expression occurs in the other set of texts.
 This can help you to concentrate your attention on the most significant objects.

-All the time-consuming processes of the methods work are eqipped with progress indicators.
+All the time-consuming processes of the methods work with progress indicators.
 <p align="middle">
 <img src="./pictures/2024-08-06_12-55-09.png" width=300 >
 </p>